-Each branch on the tree represents a connection between two devices, each connection will have a cost associated, this cost can be configured on each switch port.
+Each branch on this tree represents a connection between two devices, each connection will have an associated cost, this cost can be configured on each switch port.

-Based on the build tree, paths are defined to reach any other switch starting from the root, each path cost will be calculated as the sum of the costs of used links in the path.
-If more than one path exists to reach a device (potential loop), a switch port will be disabled to block the alternative path with the highest cost.
-A disabled port will be in Blocking mode, this means it does send frames, neither receive data frames, however BPDU will be received.
+Based on the built tree, paths are defined to reach any other switch starting from the root, each path cost will be calculated as the sum of the costs of used links in the path.
+If more than one path exists to reach a device (a potential loop), a switch port will be disabled to block the alternative path with the highest cost.
+A disabled port will be in Blocking mode, this means it doesn't send frames, neither receive data frames, however BPDU will be received.

-The STP operates continuously and keeps rebuilding the tree, calculating the best paths and disabling other alternative paths, this means that if the currently active path fails, it will be removed from the tree and the second best path will be activated instead.
+STP operates continuously and keeps rebuilding the tree, calculating the best paths and disabling other alternative paths, this means that if the currently active path fails, it will be removed from the tree and the second-best path will be activated instead.

 One issue on STP is the high convergence time (up to a minute), the convergence time is the time elapsed between a physical change on the network and the time when that is reflected by STP to make the network work again.
+So, the convergence time should be kept as low as possible.